plus-and-other-arithmetic-operations/R34-MFD/README.md

 - [ ] Add small unit text to each gauge
 - [ ] Maybe generalize gauge functions to simplify code?
 - [ ] Tweak circular gauges to make them look less weird on rotation
+- [ ] Link shift up selection to emissive (use setExtraX and tweak emissive cfg)

 # Graph
 Stuff that needs to be fixed to finalize the graph implementation